Pirate Pest Control — licensed pest control company in Granbury, Texas

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Pirate Pest Control 5 out of 5 stars on Google, with 28 reviews reflecting their service track record in Granbury.
+Customers have rated Pirate Pest Control 5 out of 5 stars, with 20+ reviews reflecting their service track record in Granbury.

 Licensed for 2 service categories under TPCL #611843